 A key element of the WLiE-WM is coaching.
 The network aims to create the potential for development through coaching, mentoring and group discussions to raise aspirations and challenge myths and self-limiting beliefs.

 Curee have developed an innovative coaching tool, specifcally designed to support the process of coaching women in education.
-To have free training on this tool email Joanne Brereton: WLiE-WM@painsley.staffs.sch.uk Training is free and is on 17th March 2017, at the Moat House, Stafford.
+To have free training on this tool email Joanne Brereton: WLiE-WM@painsley.staffs.sch.uk Training is free and is available throughout 2018 across the region,

 The DfE Pledge to Coach Scheme